-Welcome to the Middlesex Department of Education website for the Teacher Education Partnership which has been designed to share information with current and prospective school partners.
+Welcome to our Department of Education's Teacher Education Partnership page which has been designed to share information with current and prospective school partners.

 We are always delighted to welcome new partners and support school improvement planning.
 There are many different opportunities for partnership working, ranging from working with our Initial Teacher Training courses through to involvement with school-based research.
 Our education team has expertise in a wide range of areas.

-Our highly successful School Direct programme has seen 73% of our most recent cohort of trainees graded as 'outstanding' and 23% as 'good'.
-We work genuinely in partnership with our school alliances to train the teachers of the future.
-Find out how to work in partnership with Middlesex through our School Direct scheme.
+Our highly successful School Direct programme has seen consistently high completion and employment rates.
+We work in partnership with our school alliances to train the teachers of the future.

 The Middlesex University Partnership Steering Group is an advisory group where representatives from partnership schools meet termly to work with us in developing the provision and sharing good practice.

 If you are interested in applying for any of our programmes, you can find further information by following the links below: